EleutherAI/website/content-blog/year-one.md

 And then we... promptly forgot about them.

-We saw our Neo models more as proofs of concept -- learning experiences on the road to 175B.
-There were so many problems with the codebase that we were far more focused on figuring out how to deal with those than considering releasing them.
-But after several months of sitting in storage, we finally got around to releasing Neo 1.3B and 2.7B on 2021-03-21.
+We saw the 1.3B and 2.7B GPT-Neo models as our proofs of concept, learning experiences on the road towards making models orders of magnitude larger.
+There were so many problems with the codebase that we were more focused on figuring out how to deal with those than releasing our trained models.
+But after several months of sitting in storage, we finally got around to releasing them on March 21st, 2021.

 {{<figure>}}
 {{<discord/thread>}}